jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/hostedcluster.md

 ### Hosted Cluster

-This is the HostedCluster Object
+This is a sample of the HostedCluster Object

+!!! note

+    Please ensure you modify the appropriate fields to align with your laboratory environment.

 ```yaml
 apiVersion: hypershift.openshift.io/v1beta1